24secondss/BigData_WS_22-23_OpenCell-ID/README.md

 - Unpause DAG "OpenCelliD_full_db" by clicking the icon left of the name
 - Wait until this one is done
 - Unpause DAG "OpenCelliD_diffs_db"
+After that, the "OpenCelliD_diffs_db"-DAG runs automatically every morning at 6 am if the VM is running!

 ## Frontend
 After the initial DAG is done, you can operate on the Website without errors